Topological data analysis of C. elegans locomotion and behavior: Materials and methods

-That is, the $t^{th}$ vector in the new time series is the concatenation of $\wl$ consecutive vectors in the original time series.
+That is, the $t^{th}$ vector in the new time series is the concatenation of $\wl$ consecutive vectors in the original time series and has dimension equal to $\wl \cdot \dim(V)$.

-\begin{remark} If the original time series has $N$ points, then the sliding window embedding of window length $\wl$ has $N-\wl+1$ points, as you can see in \cref{eg:size-of-swe}. \end{remark} \begin{example} Consider the time series $\tau=([1, 2], [3, 4], [5, 6], [7,8], [9,10])$.
+\begin{remark} If the original time series has $N$ points, then the sliding window embedding of window length $\wl$ has $N-\wl+1$ points, as one can see in \Cref{eg:size-of-swe}. \end{remark} \begin{example} Consider the time series $\tau=([1, 2], [3, 4], [5, 6], [7,8], [9,10])$ in $\RR^2$.
 The sliding window embedding of $\tau$ of window length $\wl=3$ is

 which has $5-3+1=3$ points. \end{example}